-Remember we told you that Google is now a mobile first index?
-That means that, to perform well in the SERPs, your website needs to be mobile first too.
-Over the last few years this has led to simpler, more streamlined websites that offer a better user experience to those who are tapping a small screen with their finger rather than bashing away at a keyboard at a desk.
+Remember we told you that Google is now a mobile-first index?
+That means that to perform well in the SERPs, your website needs to be mobile-first too.
+Over the last few years, this has led to simpler, more streamlined websites that offer a better user experience to those tapping a small screen with their finger rather than bashing away at a keyboard at a desk.
 Again, Google will offer you lots of hints here, but getting an expert second opinion that’s more detailed won’t hurt – and will often be a big help – as well.

 Get More Technical with Content

 Not as in create tech stuff, but ensure that things title length, meta descriptions and primary keywords are optimized as far as possible.
 These are things that people often don’t do, simply because they don’t know how or fail to understand their importance.
 But they are very important.